-Glycemic Index in Cheese - Mozzarella, pressed cottage cheese, etc
+Glycemic Index of Cheese - Mozzarella, pressed cottage cheese, etc

 Dairy